WDVD: Hot adult contemporary (2001–present)

 In late 2014, the station tweaked its playlist again, removing many of the more rhythmic-oriented tracks from rotation and re-adding many 1980s and 1990s hits.
 As a result, Cumulus Media moved WDVD from Mediabase's Hot AC panel to the Mainstream AC panel, giving Detroit two Mainstream AC reporter stations (along with WNIC), although the station remained closer to Hot AC musically.
 The station has since returned to the Hot AC panel but continues to play more 1980s music than is the norm for contemporary Hot AC.
-In addition, the station's slogan of "Today's Best Hits" has changed as of May 2017 to "Today's Best Music."
+In addition, the station's slogan of "Today's Best Hits" has changed as of May 2017 to "Today's Best Music".

 The station's morning show hosts, Allyson Martinek and Blaine Fowler, were featured on the syndicated television program Dish Nation until November 2012.

 On July 28, 2015, Allyson Martinek was let go from the station, with Blaine Fowler remaining in mornings.
 Martinek then later joined WNIC in November 2016, exactly one year and four months after she was let go from the station.

 Competition

-In addition to its CHR competition, beginning in August 2011, WDVD gained a direct competitor in the Hot AC format as longtime Mainstream AC station WNIC, rebranded as Fresh 100.3, moved to a Hot AC playlist.
+In addition to its CHR competition, beginning in August 2011, WDVD gained a direct competitor in the Hot AC format as longtime Mainstream AC station WNIC, rebranded as "Fresh 100.3" moved to a Hot AC playlist.
 WNIC returned to its previous AC format a little over a year later and has also since dropped the "Fresh" name.
 On the Canadian side of the border, WDVD also directly competes with CHYR-FM for listeners in Windsor and Essex County, Ontario.

 HD radio

 In 2007, WDVD revived "Planet 96.3" and the "Alternative Classics" format as an offering on its secondary HD Radio channel.
 This was dropped and replaced by "Top 20 New Hits", a format focusing on new Adult CHR releases not yet played on the main station.
 In August 2012, WDVD revived the "Planet 96.3" name and Modern AC/Classic Alternative format, playing classic alternative songs from the '70s, '80s and '90s, songs that were played on the original Planet 96.3 as currents in the late 1990s, and a few more recent titles.

 In the spring of 2015, WDVD HD2 flipped formats again, this time to a simulcast of news/talk sister station WJR.
+On August 2, 2023, Cumulus moved the new country format (rebranded as "New Country Detroit") which had been on its sister station 93.1 FM WDRQ (now WUFL) to WDVD's HD3 channel following WDRQ's sale and format change to Family Life Radio.
+The HD-3 signal has since been shut off.